gminnocenti/pl-ucb-star-assessments/elements/pl-graph-animate/README.md

 ## Introduction

 The `pl-graph-animate` element is a powerful tool for creating engaging and visually dynamic animations of graph-related problems within the PrairieLearn platform.
-Designed to aid in the teaching and learning of graph algorithms, this element offers a flexible approach to building animations that showcase how these algorithms operate step-by-step.
+Designed to aid in the teaching and learning of graph algorithms, this element offers a flexible approach to building animations that showcases how these algorithms operate step-by-step.

 `pl-graph-animate` provides two intuitive methods to generate animations:
 ## Requisites